curveresearch/curvesim/docs/quickstart.rst

       - 3: mode 2 for trades with meta-pool asset, mode 1 for basepool-only trades

     - test: Sets `A` and `fee` params to a small set of values for testing purposes.

+Note: Using the Nomics data source requires setting the NOMICS_API_KEY OS environment variable with a paid nomics API key

 Errors and Exceptions